mmasabalvi/Data-Structures/README.md

 **2. Templates:**
    Programs done through Templates, with their respective Test Cases.

-   *Note: A ton of Array Operations are stored here as well.*
+   *Note: A lot of Array Operations are stored here as well.*